gcarreno/TestLocale/README.md

 > If you haven't downloaded and installed a second language on your system, the part that deals with `DefaultFormatSettings` will do nothing.

 Having said that, you can look at the unit [myclocale](src/myclocale.pas) in order to see what happens.
+This unit is just a copy of the `clocale` unit that comes with Free Pascal.

 The application named [test-locale-gui](https://github.com/gcarreno/TestLocale/blob/main/src-gui/forms/forms.main.pas#L82) has the code to trigger both the language and the format settings change.